georapbox/picture-in-picture-element/README.md

 # &lt;picture-in-picture&gt;

 A custom element that offers a declarative interface to the [Picture-in-Picture API](https://developer.mozilla.org/docs/Web/API/Picture-in-Picture_API).
+It wraps an `HTMLVideoElement` and if Picture-in-Picture API is supported, it displays a button to toggle picture-in-picture mode.
+If the API is not supported, the button will remain hidden.

 [API documentation](#api) &bull; [Demo][demo]